 With a fully equipped studio at their disposal, students can decide how they want to present their work: letterpress, silkscreen, textile arts, painting or photography, for example.
-We build in time for exploration, contemplation and individual study as well as collaboration on group projects such as the Peace Table Project which opened in the gallery in September.
+We build in time for exploration, contemplation and individual study as well as collaboration on group projects and occasionally, we just break for a studio day to make things.

 Our neighbourhood has a history of artists working out of the margins, in the disused warehouses and dilapidated shops to create, critique and connect to what they saw going on around them.
 They were optimistic, found community and in many ways spurred on change in the area.
-The Lyceum curriculum is rooted in this spirit of enquiry and innovation.
+The Lyceum is laid on the foundations of this spirit of innovation and artistic enterprise.

 A Survey of The Arts Curriculum This Year

-Novel Study (Old Man and the Sea, The Crucible, Moon Over Manifest): Novels are used as seeds for interdisciplinary study of botany, science, history, visual art, drama and philosophy.
+Novel Study (Old Man and the Sea, The Crucible, Moon Over Manifest, Lord of the Flies, Fahrenheit 451, Inherit the Wind): Novels are used as seeds for interdisciplinary study of botany, science, history, visual art, drama and philosophy.
+Short and long essay assignments, in-class presentations and word study are a part of each comprehensive survey assignment.

 Short Story The short story is a form that ideally captures a snapshot of time and place.
 This year, we surveyed an array of diverse work (such as Hemingway, Salinger, Kinkaid, Achebe and Atwood) in order to map plot structure and learn about different narrative voices, sources of conflict and character development.
 They did a short story workshop with Dave Bidini from the West End Phoenix and are now completing final term writing assignments in the mystery genre.